Chapter 1 Introduction to GIS

 Figure 1.2: Distribution of Maple trees in a 1,000 x 1,000 ft study area.

-R has one, if not the richest set of spatial data analysis and statistics tools available today.
-Learning the R programming environment will prove to be quite beneficial given that many of the operations learnt are transferable across many other (non-spatial) quantitative analysis projects.
+R offers one of the richest collections of spatial data analysis and statistical packages available today.
+Learning to work in the R programming environment will be highly beneficial, as many of the skills you acquire are transferable to a wide range of quantitative analysis tasks, both spatial and non-spatial.

 R can be installed on both Windows and Mac operating systems.
 Another related piece of software that you might find useful is RStudio which offers a nice interface to R. To learn more about data analysis in R, visit the ES218 course website.